poliyka/dj4-vue3-integrate/README.md

 - `docker-compose-db.yml` is for part of database environment
 - `docker-compose-redis.yml` is for part of redis environment

-> There has three developing environments, `dev`, `stage`, `prod`, you can find three `.env.*.example` file in the root directory, you can copy it and rename to `.env` and fill the environment variable.
+> There has three developing environments, `dev`, `stage`, `prod`, you can find each `.env.*.example` file in the root directory, you can copy it and rename to `.env` and fill the environment variable.

 Initialize database by following command.